agude/wayback-machine-archiver/README.md

 options:
-  -h, --help            show this help message and exit --version             show program's version number and exit --file FILE           path to a file containing urls to save (one url per line) --sitemaps SITEMAPS [SITEMAPS ...]
+  -h, --help            show this help message and exit --version             show program's version number and exit --file FILE           path to a file containing urls to save (one url per
+                        line)
+  --sitemaps SITEMAPS [SITEMAPS ...]
                         one or more URIs to sitemaps listing pages to archive; local paths must be prefixed with 'file://' --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         set the logging level, defaults to WARNING --log-to-file LOG_FILE
                         redirect logs to a file --archive-sitemap-also
-                        also submit the URL of the sitemap to be archived --jobs JOBS, -j JOBS  run this many concurrent URL submissions, defaults to 1 --rate-limit-wait RATE_LIMIT_IN_SEC
+                        also submit the URL of the sitemap to be archived --rate-limit-wait RATE_LIMIT_IN_SEC
-                        number of seconds to wait between page requests to number of seconds to wait between page requests to avoid flooding the archive site, defaults to 5; also used as the backoff factor for retries
-  --random-order        randomize the order of pages before archiving
+                        number of seconds to wait between page requests to avoid flooding the archive site, defaults to 5; also used as the backoff factor for retries --random-order        randomize the order of pages before archiving
 ```